JulianFrattini/rqi-proto/README.md

   * results: marginal and interaction plots evaluating the Bayesian models
 * src: R code processing the data
   * bayesian: Bayesian data analyses of the following hypotheses:
+    * combined-defects.Rmd: "Requirements quality has an effect on the number of total defects (missing entities, superfluous entities, missing associations, and wrong associations)"
     * duration.Rmd: "Requirements quality has an effect on the duration to create a domain model"
     * missing-associations.Rmd: "Requirements quality has an effect on the number of associations missing from a domain model"
     * missing-entities.Rmd: "Requirements quality has an effect on the number of entities missing from a domain model"